dm1737/DjangoParser/README.md

 ## Requirements

+1. Fork this project.

-1. Create a model named `MonitoredInterface` with the following fields:
+2. Create a model named `MonitoredInterface` with the following fields:

     - external_id
         ```